-Once you have registered for a free Spreedly account you need to get an environment key and access secret which serve as your API credentials.
+Once you have registered for a free Spreedly account, you need to set up an environment key and an access secret, which serve as your API credentials.

-You will see a “New Environment” button at the bottom of the page will take you to the form for creating a new environment.
-Fill in “Test” as the name for this environment and submit the form.
-Your environment has now been created and assigned an environment key.
+Clicking the “New Environment” button at the bottom of the page will take you to the form for creating a new environment.
+Fill in “Test” as the name for this environment and submit the form to create your new environment and automatically generate its environment key.

 The environment key (

 IXq0Ix8kLbbxY1WKptdZHR1m8qx in this example) will be used as part of your API credentials.
 You can execute API calls across different environments by using the relevant environment’s key.

-Now that you have your environment key, which identifies the environment you wish to execute against, you need an access secret which will authorize your API calls.
+Now that you have your environment key, which identifies the environment you wish to execute against, you need an access secret to authorize your API calls.

 To view, create, or delete your single environment access secrets, log into your account and visit the Environments tab.
 Use Configure for each environment.
 To view, create or delete your organization access secrets, visit the Organization tab, which will bring you to the Organization Settings page.
 Clicking the “Add Access Secret” button at the bottom of the API Access Secrets section of the page will allow you to add a new access secret.

-Access secrets should be created on a per-application basis, and are named as such.
-Create an access secret for the “Test App” app and submit the form.
+Access secrets should be created on a per-application basis and should be named accordingly.
+Create an access secret for the “Test App” and submit the form.
 An access secret will be generated for you and can now be used to authorize API calls for either a single environment, with a single environment access secret, or for any environment in the organization, with an organization access secret.

 Authenticating to the API

 The Spreedly API leverages standard HTTP Basic Authentication for API requests.
-To use it, simply pass the environment key for the environment you want to use as the username, and an access secret as the password.
-With
+To use the API, simply pass the environment key for the environment you want to use as the username along with an access secret as the password.
+Using

 curl, the command looks something like this: